GLOBAL MARKETS-Shares dip, dollar back on track

 “The weak revenues we’ve seen on aggregate in the earnings season are obviously a sign of concern.
 Growth is both tepid and fragile.
 But profits were better and that says to me that companies have got themselves in better shape.”

-After a healthier start, the pan-European FTSEurofirst 300 index and blue-chip Euro STOXX 50 index fell 0.3 percent.
+After a healthier start, the pan-European FTSEurofirst 300 index was down less than 0.1 percent while the euro zone’s blue-chip Euro STOXX 50 index was marginally higher.
 Both have gained almost 10 percent this year, having recovered from a China-driven dip in July and August.

-Vodafone shone in an otherwise mixed picture for European corporate earnings, with political uncertainty continuing to weigh on Portuguese stocks..

-More than three quarters of companies have reported on the third quarter, and only 50 percent of European companies have met or beaten forecasts, compared to 74 percent of U.S. ones.
+Vodafone was among the leading gainers after a strong earnings report, although political uncertainty continued to weigh on Portuguese stocks.
+More than three quarters of U.S. and European companies have now reported for the quarter.

 A bigger than expected fall in Chinese inflation followed disappointing trade figures over the weekend and underlined the problems in an economy that has driven world growth for a decade.
 But they also add to expectations of more stimulus measures from Beijing to counter any slowdown.

-Shanghai stocks were among the strongest performers in Asia, down just 0.1 percent at the close.

 “Today’s data point to intensifying deflation risks in the Chinese economy which warrant more policy easing,” said HSBC economist Jing Li, forecasting 3 full percentage points of cuts in banking reserve ratios this and next year.

-(Additional reporting by Anirban Nag and Alistair Smout; editing by John Stonestreet)
+Shanghai stocks were among the strongest performers, down just 0.1 percent at the close.

+After pausing on Monday, the dollar was back near 6-month highs against the euro in morning trade in Europe, up more than 0.1 percent on the day.

+Higher U.S. interest rates will make parking funds in the dollar more attractive, especially as some of the dollar’s major rivals such as the euro have negative interest rates.
+Most major banks expect the greenback to strengthen into the end of the year.
+(Editing by Tom Heneghan)